BackofenLab/AlgoDat/README.md

 More information can be found here: http://www.zuv.uni-freiburg.de/service/cd

-Either use the add_ufcd_linux.sh script provided in scripts, or the following commands:
+Either use the add_ufcd_linux.sh script provided in scripts, or the following commands.
+If wget failed, download the ip files through your browser to the directory and skip wget commands:
 ```
 # Create texmf and change into folder
 mkdir ~/texmf